 Installing the insulation to existing skillion roofs will depend on the condition of either the roofing or the internal lining as outlined for walls above.
 For skillion roofs, the lower slope of the roof usually causes a metal roof to deteriorate more quickly than a steeper sloped roof, so access from the outside may be a more viable option and it allows roof underlay to be installed.
 The amount of insulation able to be installed will depend on the rafter depth – there must be a gap (25 mm) between the insulation and the underside of flexible roof underlay.

 An alternative option is the installation of a foam-backed sheet material as a new wall or ceiling lining installed over the existing match lining.
-The insulation value achieved depends on the foam used and its thickness but R-values of around 0.7 for 50 mm EPS are possible.
 The difficulty is incorporating the thickness of the lining system into the existing detailing – therefore this would be an easier option where skirtings and architraves are being replaced.

 If the floor is uninsulated, it will be beneficial to install polystyrene or bulk insulation suitable for use in subfloor spaces.
-For floors that have had foil installed, it will be beneficial to remove the foil and replace it with new bulk insulation.
+For floors that have had foil installed during a previous renovation, it will be beneficial to remove the foil and replace it with new bulk insulation.
 Make sure you switch off the power before you remove the old foil.
 Installing the insulation will also reduce the amount of air leakage through the floor.

 Retrofitting or repairing foil insulation under floors was banned from 1 July 2016.
 This practice can be dangerous – the risk is that people using metal staples to attach the foil to timber members accidentally pierce a live electrical cable.
 There have been five electrocution deaths and one non-fatal shock reported in New Zealand from installation of foil insulation under houses.